Gebauer History, Family Crest & Coats of Arms

 The surname Gebauer was first found in Belgium, where the name became noted for its many branches in the region, each house acquiring a status and influence which was envied by the princes of the region.
 The name was first recorded in Hainault, a province in Belgium, based on the ancient county of Hainaut.
 Within this province the notable towns are Mons, the capital city, Charleroi, Tournai, Soignies and Thuin.
 In their later history the surname became a power unto themselves and were elevated to the ranks of nobility as they grew into a most influential family.

-Important Dates for the Gebauer family
+Early History of the Gebauer family

 This web page shows only a small excerpt of our Gebauer research.
 Another 135 words (10 lines of text) covering the years 1753 and 1785 are included under the topic Early Gebauer History in all our PDF Extended History products and printed products wherever possible.